datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 ### International Reviews

-What about the languages used?
-Let's look at the distribution chart of languages used.
+What about the languages used for reviewing?
+Let's look at the distribution graph of languages.

 I used the Python langid module (ref) to detect the language used in review.
 To avoid getting unpredictable results it was used for reviews with at least 50 characters.

-Although Librarything classify reviews by language, these were not used for consistency with the other site (and to avoid some issues where language was not set or wrong).
+Although Librarything classify reviews by language, these were not used for consistency with the other site and to avoid some issues where language was not set or wrong.